IDMX225/portfolio-FhaShare/src/portfolio/2021-05-28-my-third-work.md

 ---
 title: Exploring Variable Fonts
-description: In this blog post, I share my experience working with the Fraunces variable font.
-I explore the unique customization options it offers, such as adjusting weight, optical size, softness, and wonkiness, all within the CSS framework.
-Through self-hosting the font and deploying the project on Netlify, I gained valuable insights into the power of variable fonts in web design.
-  This post is perfect for anyone interested in learning how variable fonts can enhance both the functionality and aesthetics of typography on the web.
+description: In this blog post, I'll share my experience working with the Fraunces variable font.
+I'll explore its unique customization options within the CSS framework and discuss the insights gained from self-hosting the font and deploying the project on Netlify.
+This post is perfect for anyone interested in learning how variable fonts can enhance web typography.
 author: Fhaungfhs Suvannakajorn
 date: 2024-10-22T13:30:17.404Z
 tags: